 A tune-up kit packed with essentials including an air filter, spark plug, oil and more as needed for your engine will take the guess work and hassle out of purchasing the correct parts for a specific engine.
 Find the tune-up kit for your lawn mower by entering the model number.

 This is a common problem often due to not winterizing the lawn mower prior to storage.
 The most common problem is old fuel which has become thick in the carburetor and clogged the fuel ports.
-Enter your lawn mower model for troubleshooting help.
-Prior to off-season storage, lawn mowers should be cleaned, and degreased, key parts should be replaced and fuel stabilizer should be added to fresh fuel to prevent clogging in the carburetor.
+Prior to off-season storage, lawn mowers should be cleaned and degreased, the spark plug should be replaced, and fuel stabilizer should be added to fresh fuel to prevent clogging in the carburetor.

 Lawn mowers can propel debris such as stones, plastic edging, wood chips and pieces of broken blades –at speeds of up to 100 miles per hour.

 It’s common for mowers to stop working when people tip them to replace blades or complete some other kind of maintenance.
 Let the lawn mower sit for 30 minutes, check the fuel level and try starting it again.

 High-lift blades, a.k.a. standard blades or two-in-one blades, are the most commonly used blades for push and riding lawn mowers.
 Their “high-lift” design allows for greater airflow, enabling cleaner cutting and faster discharging of the grass clippings back to the lawn or into a bag.
 Note that high-lift blades are not an option if your lawn mower exclusively mulches or if you’ve installed a mulching kit on it.